 The service primitives associated with this service are:

-MC_OCF.request;
+USLP_MC_OCF.request;

-MC_OCF.indication.
+USLP_MC_OCF.indication.

-MC_OCF.request
+USLP_MC_OCF.request

 Function

-At the sending end, the MC_OCF Service user shall pass a MC_OCF.request primitive to the service provider to request that an OCF_SDU be transferred to the user at the receiving end through the specified Virtual Channel.
+At the sending end, the USLP_MC_OCF Service user shall pass a USLP_MC_OCF.request primitive to the service provider to request that an OCF_SDU be transferred to the user at the receiving end through the specified Virtual Channel.

-NOTE – The MC_OCF.request primitive is the service request primitive for the MC_OCF Service.
+NOTE – The USLP_MC_OCF.request primitive is the service request primitive for the USLP_MC_OCF Service.

 Semantics

-The MC_OCF.request primitive shall provide parameters as follows:
+The USLP_MC_OCF.request primitive shall provide parameters as follows:

-MC_OCF.request (OCF_SDU, GVCID)
+USLP_MC_OCF.request (OCF_SDU, GVCID)

 When Generated

-The MC_OCF.request primitive shall be passed to the service provider to request it to send the OCF_SDU.
+The USLP_MC_OCF.request primitive shall be passed to the service provider to request it to send the OCF_SDU.

 Effect On Receipt

-Receipt of the MC_OCF.request primitive shall cause the service provider to transfer the OCF_SDU.
+Receipt of the USLP_MC_OCF.request primitive shall cause the service provider to transfer the OCF_SDU.

-NOTE – The MC_OCF.request primitive is used to transfer OCF_SDUs across the space link on the specified Virtual Channel.
+NOTE – The USLP_MC_OCF.request primitive is used to transfer OCF_SDUs across the space link on the specified Virtual Channel.

-MC_OCF.indication
+USLP_MC_OCF.indication

 Function

-At the receiving end, the service provider shall pass a MC_OCF.indication to the MC_OCF Service user to deliver an OCF_SDU.
+At the receiving end, the service provider shall pass a USLP_MC_OCF.indication to the USLP_MC_OCF Service user to deliver an OCF_SDU.

-NOTE – The MC_OCF.indication primitive is the service indication primitive for the MC_OCF Service.
+NOTE – The USLP_MC_OCF.indication primitive is the service indication primitive for the USLP_MC_OCF Service.

 Semantics

-The MC_OCF.indication primitive shall provide parameters as follows:
+The USLP_MC_OCF.indication primitive shall provide parameters as follows:

-MC_OCF.indication (OCF_SDU, GVCID, OCF_SDU Loss Flag (optional))
+USLP_MC_OCF.indication (OCF_SDU, GVCID, OCF_SDU Loss Flag (optional))

 When Generated

-The MC_OCF.indication primitive shall be passed from the service provider to the MC_OCF Service user at the receiving end to deliver an OCF_SDU.
+The USLP_MC_OCF.indication primitive shall be passed from the service provider to the USLP_MC_OCF Service user at the receiving end to deliver an OCF_SDU.

 Effect On Receipt

-The effect of receipt of the MC_OCF.indication primitive by the MC_OCF Service user is undefined.
+The effect of receipt of the USLP_MC_OCF.indication primitive by the USLP_MC_OCF Service user is undefined.

-NOTE – The MC_OCF.indication primitive is used to deliver OCF_SDUs to the MC_OCF Service user identified by the GVCID.
+NOTE – The USLP_MC_OCF.indication primitive is used to deliver OCF_SDUs to the USLP_MC_OCF Service user identified by the GVCID.

 OVERVIEW OF VCF SERVICE

-The VCF Service provides transfer of a sequence of variable-length USLP Transfer Frames of a Virtual Channel, created by an independent protocol entity, across a space link.
-The service is unidirectional, either asynchronous or periodic, and sequence-preserving.
+The VCF Service provides transfer of a sequence of fixed- or variable-length USLP Transfer Frames of a Virtual Channel, created by an independent protocol entity, across a space link.
+The service is unidirectional, asynchronous, and sequence-preserving.
 The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to the receiving user.

 Only one user can use this service on a Virtual Channel, and the user is identified with the GVCID of the Virtual Channel.
 Service data units from different users are not multiplexed together within one Virtual Channel.